 This Southern pineapple casserole is pineapple, cheese and buttery crackers, all baked together to create a sweet and savory side dish.
 A unique and unexpected accompaniment to turkey, ham or chicken, and it always gets rave reviews.

-- Skip the pre-shredded bags of cheese and grate your own instead.
+- Skip the pre-shredded bags of cheese and grate your own cheese instead.
 Store bought shredded cheese is often coated in preservatives and anti caking agents and does not melt well.

-This casserole can be assembled up to 8 hours before you plan to bake it.
+Yes, this pineapple casserole can be assembled up to 8 hours before you plan to bake it.
 Stir together the pineapple mixture and place it in the baking dish.
 Crush the crackers and store them separately from the pineapple base.
 Right before baking, mix the crackers with butter and place them on top of the casserole.

 - Cheese: Instead of cheddar, try a different type of mild cheese that melts well, such as Monterey Jack or even mozzarella.
+You could even try a sharp cheddar cheese, but be careful as sharp cheddar may not melt as well.

 - Topping: Swap out the buttery crackers for crushed cornflakes for a different flavor and texture.